California First Degree Murder Laws

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-There are few criminal charges more serious than first degree murder.
-Competent legal advice isn't a luxury, it is a necessity.
-Contact a local attorney for a free initial case review and begin planning your defense right away.
+There are few criminal charges more serious than first degree murder, which can result in life imprisonment.
+Competent legal advice isn't a luxury, it's a necessity, and can make all the difference in the outcome of your case.
+Contact a California criminal defense attorney today, who can protect your rights and begin planning your defense right away.